apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

         // ...
     }

-If you would like to use your own namespace, you will need to make a fully qualified call to `cordova.exec`.
-For example, if you wanted to define your C# class like this:
+If you want to use your own namespace, you need to make a fully qualified call to `cordova.exec`.
+For example, if you want to define your C# class like this:

     namespace com.mydomain.cordovaExtensions
     {